FNNDSC/edge-image-automation/README.md

 ### How do install ChRIS in the box ?

 * Perform the changes and update version of the Blueprint in the ` edge-device.yaml ` so that the Ansible Automation Platform wil trigger the playbook to generate the iso that can copied from the server manually or remotely.
-* Once the ` chris.iso ` file is ready, please use it to boot the device
+* Once the ` chris.iso ` file is ready to use, please use it to boot the device.
+* Chris services will start automatically

 ### I have made some changes , How do I get them on my edge device ?